Epic-dog/Project-M---Emby-Plugin/README.md

-# Emby projectM Visualizer
+# Emby projectM Visualizer (proof of concept, not build or test currently)
-#Build Instructions (testing, not used yet)
+#Build Instructions
 This guide explains how to build:
 1. The Emby plugin DLL
 2. The Dockerized projectM visualization server